 The Academy embraces evidence-based practice to give our members the tools to best serve the public and with the awareness that expansion of nutrition care and services is dependent upon continuous attention to quality.
 To retain and advance the status of RDs, our members must collect outcomes data and rigorously analyze them to make quality improvements.
 In their role of leading practice, DPGs must lead their members to adopt this discipline.

-Appoint a Public Policy Liaison to Your Executive Committee
+Appoint a Public Policy Liaison (PAL) to Executive Committee

-Having a PPL on your executive committee gives you an identifiable link to the PIA office to enhance communication on public policy issues between the Academy and your members.
-This is the best way to begin your public policy efforts.
+Appointing a DPG PAL to the executive committee provides an identifiable link to the PIA office to enhance communication on public policy issues between the Academy and your members.
+This is the best way to begin DPG public policy efforts.

 Provide Input and Expertise for Official Academy Statements